Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 - Smart logistics - robots, sensors and blockchain technology are used to make warehousing easier and more efficient, to reduce the costs of intermediaries and to make the supply chain more transparent.

 - Retail sales - online shopping is booming around the world, especially under the influence of the Covid-19 pandemic.
-New research published by Amcor forecasts that the European online grocery market would grow by 66% until 2023.
+According to Statista, the grocery delivery market in Europe is projected to experience a steady growth rate of 10.05% annually in the 2024-2029 period.

 - Consumer - many apps and devices are developed to inform consumers about the food they buy and to support personalised nutrition.